 Waiting times vary depending upon your location and the location and case loads of our staff.
-Where we have space for centre-managed programmes there is an 8-week preparation period for organising staff for the programme.
-Workshop-based programmes can begin as soon as we have a consultant with availability.
+Where we have space for Fully-Staffed Core Programmes there is an 8-week preparation period for organising staff for the programme.
+Parent-Managed Workshop-Based ABA Programmes can begin as soon as we have a consultant with availability.

 6. Is my child too old for an ABA programme?